 Why We Chose It

-Ultima Thule Lodge’s mission is to reveal Alaska’s raw beauty and authentic, rugged self, and thanks to a magical setting in the heart of Wrangell-St. Elias National Park and Reserve and an anti-itinerary stance, it’s succeeded with the highest marks.
+Ultima Thule Lodge’s mission is to reveal Alaska’s raw beauty and authentic, rugged self, and thanks to a magical setting in the heart of Wrangell-St. Elias National Park and Preserve and an anti-itinerary stance, it’s succeeded with the highest marks.

 Access to yoga yurt, firepits on-site, massage and meditation house